When Covid hit in 2020, millions of us started working from home. Now, 9 out…

-Forget winter, GDPR is coming.
-New regulations mean that misuse of data can mean huge financial penalties.
-And with data leaks most likely to come from employees, HR and Internal Comms pros need to know what these changes mean.
+GDPR regulations mean that misuse of data can mean huge financial penalties.
+And with data leaks most likely to come from employees, HR and Internal Comms pros need to know how to navigate this challange..

 What is GDPR?

 General Data Protection Regulation (GDPR) applies to all businesses operating within the European Union.
-In a nutshell it’s being brought in to regulate and standardise how companies handle and use personal data.
+In a nutshell, it regulates and standardises how companies handle and use personal data.
 If your company does handle personal data, you’re going to need to prove that consent was given to hold it, be able to show what the data is being used for, and how it’s being protected*.
-It comes into effect on the 25th of May next year.

 The fines for not complying can be pretty big, either 4% of annual global turnover or €20 million – whichever is higher – GULP!
 To give that a bit of context, according to The Register, Pharmacy2U’s £130,000 fine for selling customer data without consent would look like £4.4 million from next year, and TalkTalk’s 2016 cybersecurity breach fine of £400,000 would rocket to £59 million.
 Businesses aren’t falling over themselves to get up to speed either, RSA found that 28% of companies are unaware, 29% aren’t doing anything and only 43% are preparing for the forthcoming GDPR.
-Oh, and for all the Brexiteers out there, GDPR still applies, even after the UK leaves the EU.
+Oh, and GDPR still applies in the UK, even after Brexit.

-2. Talk to your team It sounds an obvious one, but it’s really important to talk to your people and find out how they’re using apps like Whatsapp and Facebook Messenger.
+2. Talk to your team It sounds an obvious one, but it’s really important to talk to your people and find out how they’re using tools like Zoom, WhatsApp and Facebook Messenger.
 Are they sharing sensitive information about customers or colleagues with others?

-3. Inform and educate Let your team know about the new regulation, outline what it means to them and their role.
+3. Inform and educate Let your team know about the regulations, outline what it means to them and their role.
 If you’re bringing in new guidance and processes as a result, you’ll want to equip managers with the necessary information to cascade it down to their teams.

 Further reading: Information Commissioners Office GDPR overview: https://ico.org.uk/for-organisations/data-protection-reform/overview-of-the-gdpr/ Beekeeper’s 31 point GDPR assessment programme: https://www.beekeeper.io/gdpr-compliance